 When you receive pay every two weeks, you may think that it's the equivalent of being paid twice per month.
-While sometimes you do get paid twice per month when you receive bi-weekly pay, sometimes you get paid more than twice in a month, depending on how many weeks are in the month.
+While usually you do get paid twice per month when you receive bi-weekly pay, sometimes you get paid more than twice in a month, depending on how many weeks are in the month.
 Because there are 52 weeks in a year, there are 26 bi-weekly pay periods.
 This means that receiving pay every two weeks will result in a different calculation of monthly wages than if you receive your pay twice per month, so multiplying your check by two will not bring you the correct amount.

 - Comstock/Comstock/Getty Images